Centrecare recognises that there is a great...

 Centrecare aims to strengthen people and communities through the provision of professional social services, inspired by compassion and recognition for human dignity.

-Alongside of this, the current Centrecare Board has experience in areas such as finance, business, law, community service and cultural diversity.
+Alongside of this, the current Centrecare Board has experience in areas such as finance, business, law, counselling, community service and cultural diversity.
 These members embody the skills and diversity necessary to ensure accountability, enhance ongoing and sustainable vision, policy formation and the long-term planning capacity of Centrecare.